CSaratakij/MainBlog/content/projects/Doppelganger.md

 #### Moving Platform
 #### Collectable
 #### Loading Screen
+#### Game UI
+(TODO)
+Unity Canvas do the jobs nicely

+(TODO)
+I avoid Unity Event and its messaging system since it's slower than manually binding a native C# event.
+( Even though it's less convenient to setup )

 ### Custom Editor
 Unity have a way to extend an editor to suit our project need. \